MarcJamesIO/ecotask/README.md

 I also added a bunch of those stripey borders to everything and... removed them.
 It was a bit overkill.

 Also it's using Tailwind which is mobile first so should be fine on mobile.

+NOTES:

+I created this quite quickly and with more time I would nail down the fonts and typography more precisely (and added a favicon!), but I didn't have access to the Greycliff font.
+I began to research similar fonts but in my experience, those details take some time to get right and with my current workload/family commitments I couldn't spend as much time on it as I would have liked.